travdevops/Devops-Project-Based-Learning/Project9/README.md

 ## Setup and technologies used
 As a member of a DevOps team, you will implement a tooling website solution which makes access to DevOps tools within the corporate infrastructure easily accessible.

 In this project you will implement a solution that consists of following components:
 1. Infrastructure: AWS
-2. Webserver Linux: Three Red Hat Enterprise Linux 8
+2. Webserver Linux: One Red Hat Enterprise Linux 9
-3. Database Server: One Ubuntu 20.04 + MySQL
+3. Database Server: One Ubuntu 22.04 + MySQL
-4. Storage Server: One Red Hat Enterprise Linux 8 + NFS Server
+4. Storage Server: One Red Hat Enterprise Linux 9 + NFS Server
 5. Programming Language: PHP
 6. Code Repository: GitHub

-On the diagram below you can see a common pattern where several stateless Web Servers share a common database and also access the same files using Network File Sytem (NFS) as a shared file storage.
-Even though the NFS server might be located on a completely separate hardware – for Web Servers it look like a local file system from where they can serve the same files
+- To determine the suitable storage solution, we need to consider what data will be stored, its format, how it will be accessed, by whom, from where, and how frequently.
+This will help us choose the right storage system for our solution.

+-